YongWu-cs/GNN/README.md

 #### dataset preprocess
 a. cVAE:Divide the data set into training set and test set according to 7:3
-b.cINN:Divide the data set into training set, validation set and test set according to 9:0.5:0.5
+b. cINN:Divide the data set into training set, validation set and test set according to 9:0.5:0.5

 ### 2. our own dataset
 Here we have expanded the task.
 The data set with only face portraits is not very difficult, so we regenerated a data set including all human bodies and complex backgrounds.
 #### dataset source
-a.OCHuman(Occluded Human) Dataset[^2]
+a.
+OCHuman(Occluded Human) Dataset[^2]
-b.MPII Human Pose [^3]
+b.
+MPII Human Pose [^3]
-c.COCO2017 keypoints[^4]
+c.
+COCO2017 keypoints[^4]
 #### dataset preprocess
-a.We first delete all images with only brightness channel
+a.
+We first delete all images with only brightness channel
-b.Then select a picture with a resolution greater than 256*256
+b.
+Then select a picture with a resolution greater than 256*256
-c.Use MMDection[^5] pre-trained solov2[^6] to perform instance segmentation, and select human body instances whose area exceeds 1/5 of the image area to join our data set. d.After screening, we obtained about 50k data sets and divided them into training set, validation set and test set according to 9:0.5:0.5.
+c.
+Use MMDection[^5] pre-trained solov2[^6] to perform instance segmentation, and select human body instances whose area exceeds 1/5 of the image area to join our data set.
+d.
+After screening, we obtained about 50k data sets and divided them into training set, validation set and test set according to 9:0.5:0.5.

 ### 3. Model
 #### I. cINN